michaelsauter/crane/README.md

 * `post-start`: Executed after starting or running a container
 * `pre-stop`: Executed before stopping, killing or removing a running container
 * `post-stop`: Executed after stopping, killing or removing a running container

+Every hook will have the name of the container for which this hook runs available as the environment variable `CRANE_HOOKED_CONTAINER`.

 ### YAML advanced usage
 YAML gives you some advanced features like [alias](http://www.yaml.org/spec/1.2/spec.html#id2786196) and [merge](http://yaml.org/type/merge.html).
 They allow you to easily avoid duplicated code in your `crane.yml` file.
 As a example, imagine you need to define 2 different containers: `web` and `admin`.
 They share almost the same configuration but the `cmd` declaration.
 And imagine you also need 2 instances for each one for using with a node balancer.
 Then you can declare them as simply: